hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.1.1 =
+Relicensed under the BSD to match other Hypothesis projects.

 = 0.1 =
 First!